Fritz Gerlich

-Carl Albert Fritz Michael Gerlich (15 February 1883 – 30 June 1934) was a German journalist and historian, and one of the main journalistic resistors of Adolf Hitler.
-He was arrested, later killed and cremated at the Dachau concentration camp.
+Carl Albert Fritz Michael Gerlich (15 February 1883 – 30 June 1934) was a German journalist and historian, and one of the leading journalistic resistors of Adolf Hitler.
+He was arrested and later killed and cremated at the Dachau concentration camp.

 Early life

 Gerlich was born in Stettin, Pomerania, and grew up as the eldest of the three sons of wholesale and retail fishmonger Paul Gerlich and his wife Therese.
-In Autumn 1889, Gerlich was enrolled in the Marienstiftungymnasium (Our Lady's Grammar School) and graduated from his senior class there in 1901.
+In the Autumn of 1889, Gerlich was enrolled in the Marienstiftungymnasium (Our Lady's Grammar School) and graduated from his senior class there in 1901.

-In 1902 he began his studies at the University of Munich, and first majored in mathematics and natural sciences before switching to history.
+In 1902, he began his studies at the University of Munich and first majored in mathematics and natural sciences before switching to history.
 At the university, he was an active member of the Freistudentenschaft (Free Student Union, sometimes translated as Free Student Association).
-He wrote his doctoral dissertation "The Testament of Henry VI" and completed it in 1907.
+He wrote his doctoral dissertation, "The Testament of Henry VI", and completed it in 1907.

 On 9 October 1920, he married Sophie Botzenhart, born Stempfle, in Munich.

 Career

 After completing his studies with a doctorate, Gerlich became an archivist.

 He also began to contribute political articles that were anti-socialist and national-conservative in the publications Süddeutsche Monatshefte, which was edited by Paul Nikolaus Cossmann, and Die Wirklichkeit (in 1917).
 In 1917, he also became active in the German Fatherland Party (Deutsche Vaterlandspartei) and after it was dissolved in the Anti-Bolshevist League (Antibolschewistische Liga) (1918/19).

 In 1919, he published the book Communism as the Theory of the Thousand Year Reich (Der Kommunismus als Lehre vom Tausendjährigen Reich), where Gerlich compared communism with the phenomenon of redemption religion.
 A whole chapter in the work is devoted to denouncing antisemitism, which had gained ground because of the leading positions of many Jews in the Revolution and founding of the Soviet Union and Bavarian Soviet Republic.

-Gerlich held conservative views and published several anti-socialist articles in the right-wing press.

 Editor-in-chief of the Münchner Neueste Nachrichten

-From 1920 to 1928 he was editor in chief of the Münchner Neueste Nachrichten (MNN), a predecessor to today's Süddeutsche Zeitung in that its circulation was one of the largest in southern Germany.
+From 1920 to 1928, he was editor in chief of the Münchner Neueste Nachrichten (MNN), a predecessor to today's Süddeutsche Zeitung in that its circulation was one of the largest in southern Germany.
 As editor, Gerlich opposed Nazism and Hitler's Nazi Party as "murderous".
 In the early 1920s, he had seen proof of Nazi tyranny already in Munich.
-Once a conservative nationalist, after the 1923 Beer Hall Putsch Gerlich decisively turned against Hitler and became one of his fiercest critics.
+Once a conservative nationalist, after the 1923 Beer Hall Putsch, Gerlich decisively turned against Hitler and became one of his fiercest critics.
 Other critics of the Nazis at MNN were later arrested within days of Gerlich, such as: Fritz Buechner, who followed Gerlich as the editor of the MNN, Erwein Freiherr von Aretin, who was domestic editor at the MNN, and Cossmann, who wrote for the MNN, all of whom had steered the MNN to support a return of the monarchy.